Amos-Chen98/neo-planner/README.md

 1. Install required framework and softwares.

-   Before using this project, make sure the following dependencies have been successfully installed and configured.
+   Before using this project, please make sure the following dependencies have been successfully installed and configured.

 * ROS1 with Gazebo: https://wiki.ros.org/noetic/Installation/Ubuntu
 * PX4-Autopilot: